Birmingham Gay Village: DV8

 After first opening in 1999, and after 10 years trading, DV8 closed down in January 2011, with the intention of finding a new buyer.
 Management cited a tough economy for the decision.

 DV8 was born from an ambitious but failed plan by Bill Gavan to merge the premises of DV8 and the Nightingale Club, situated across the road, with the intention to create a gay leisure complex dwarfing every other venue in the area.
 By comparison, the Nightingale was then, in 1998, and still is, the biggest venue in the village without the merger.

 The venue then re-opened, renamed i-Host; in 2011 i-Host was banned from playing recorded music as their PPL (Phonographic Performance Limited) licence was out of date.

 DV8 was raided by police on the morning of 12 November 2012 and 28 people were arrested for supplying and cultivating what was believed to be ecstasy and Class A drugs.
 Ten of the arrested were found to be illegal immigrants and were detained by the UK Border Agency.
 Sergeant David Sproson of the West Midlands Police was quoted as saying, "This action is the culmination of background and intelligence work stretching back several months which looked at the venue and people frequenting a party night popular with the Vietnamese community."
 They released a statement later in the day claiming they were talking to the venue owner about "licensing issues".

 i-Host reverted to the DV8 name; and in late-2013 hosted a Halloween-themed party.

+The building which hosted DV8 was demolished in 2024 to make way for new housing developments in the city.